NicolasLoew/Ympkit/README.md

-Welcome to Ympker's Multi-Purpose Server Kit (***Ympkit***) for mainly Debian/Ubuntu based systems.
-This kit is a collection of scripts that will help you managing common tasks of your Debian/Ubuntu Server.
-It has been inspired by lots of cool projects from awesome-selfhosted etc..
+Welcome to Ympker's Multi-Purpose Server Kit (***Ympkit***).
+This kit is a collection of scripts which will help you to manage common server tasks.
+It has been inspired by lots of cool projects from awesome-selfhosted.

 **IMPORTANT**: